 Sometimes architectural renderings can be created in-house by a dedicated team or individual, or they can be outsourced to architectural visualization companies that specialize in creating eye-catching imagery.

-Almost everyone who creates architectural renders uses V-Ray®: In CGarchitect's Architectural Visualization Rendering Survey, almost 65% of respondents said they use the software.
-Architects and designers can use V-Ray to render any size project, from a home remodel to a city masterplan, exactly as it will look when it's built.
+Almost everyone who creates architectural renders uses Chaos products.
+In CGarchitect's 2022 Architectural Visualization Rendering Survey, V-Ray was rated the top-used software with over 60% of respondents using it; Corona is second with close to 40%.
+Architects and designers can use the extensive Chaos portfolio to render any size project, from a home remodel to a city masterplan, exactly as it will look when it's built.